Technical Evaluation

 Networking

 Dedicated tenant environment.
-UK data residency guaranteed.
+Data residency in your chosen region guaranteed.
 SOC 2 controls applied.

 Compute